-Additional economic measures imposed on temporary occupied territories of Donetsk and Luhansk regions
+Additional economic measures imposed on the temporarily occupied territories of Donetsk and Luhansk regions

 On 15 March 2017, President Poroshenko announced that Ukraine will impose additional economic measures to counter the hybrid threats against the national security of Ukraine on the territories held by Russia-backed illegal armed formations.
-These measures were imposed in reaction to the seizure of certain key steel and coal businesses in the Donbas region by Russia-backed illegal armed formations and include suspending all cargo traffic between temporary occupied territories of Donetsk and Luhansk regions and the rest of Ukraine as well as cutting off industrial ties between the two areas.
-The relevant decision was adopted by the National Security and Defence Council on 15 March 2017 and further approved by Order of the President of Ukraine No. 62/2017 dated 15 March 2017 as well.
-These additional economic measures will have a direct negative impact on the mining, coke processing, and metallurgical industries.
-They will negatively affect the production levels of all industries that rely on the products produced by the mining, coke processing, and metallurgical industries on the territory of Ukraine.
-The indirect negative impact will spread to all related activities caused by a deficit of individual products and the increase in the cost of raw materials.
-Government is undertaking steps aimed at levelling out the negative impact of the additional economic measures, especially in the energy sector.
-Such steps include diversification of coal supply to Ukraine, the creation of a reserve of coal energy, and the adoption of the new energy strategy of Ukraine.
+These measures were imposed in reaction to the seizure of certain key steel and coal businesses in the Donbas region by Russia-backed illegal armed formations and include suspending all cargo traffic between the temporarily occupied territories of Donetsk and Luhansk regions and the rest of Ukraine as well as cutting off industrial ties between the two areas.
+These additional economic measures have had a direct negative impact on the Ukrainian mining, coke processing, and metallurgical industries.
+The Government is undertaking steps aimed at levelling out the negative impact of the additional economic measures, especially in the energy sector.
+Such steps include diversification of coal supply to Ukraine, the creation of a reserve of coal energy, and the adoption of the new energy strategy of Ukraine, which was recently approved by the Cabinet of Ministers of Ukraine.
 As of the date of this Prospectus, the additional economic measures remain in force.